 You’ll normally get your new snake through a breeder or an intermediary pet store.
-These prices can differ wildly between species, but you should expect a new snake to cost between $15 and over $1,000.
+These prices can differ wildly between species, but you should expect a new snake to cost from $15 to over $1,000.
 One thing that holds true, though, is that buying directly from a breeder is often much cheaper than through a third-party marketplace.

 However, snake breeders aren’t as common as other animals.
 Fortunately, snakes can actually be safely sent through the mail and overnighted to your doorstep.
 This would be a great option for those looking for a very particular snake.
 Just be sure to have your habitat set up and ready to go.

-List of 8 Different Breeds and their Average Cost
+List of 8 Different Breeds & their Average Cost

 This is where the bulk of your initial snake costs are going to be.
 Since they are enclosure bound, they’ll need quite a few one-time investments to get up and running.
 After that, they’re relatively self-sufficient and don’t require a ton of money afterward.

 List of Pet Snake Care Supplies and Cost

 When it comes to the largest cost of getting a new snake, the enclosure is normally where you’ll spend the most money.
 Small plastic enclosures can be cheap; however, they can be too small for several species and are only a temporary containment.
 Also, you may want to upgrade to something nicer looking.